If you’re getting ready to commit to Morning Meltdown 100, get ready for a serious case of hair envy.

-In her new program, Super Trainer Jericho McMatthews is the definition of a triple threat: killer workouts, bomb outfits, and fierce hairstyles.
+In this program, Super Trainer Jericho McMatthews is the definition of a triple threat: killer workouts, bomb outfits, and fierce hairstyles.

 Jericho worked closely with stylist Kelly Thorpe to create workout hairstyles that were practical and reflective of Jericho’s personality and style.